Voggastur/full-stack-framework-project/README.md

 ## 2. Features <a name="Features"></a>

 I. The FAQ app is a messageboard where the admin can interact with the users by answering questions posted by users.
 Preferably the admin can post some questions of his own to which many users have requested an answer

 II.
-User authentication is handled with django-allauth by handling login and signup,
-additionally userprofiles are autocreated upon user registration.
+User authentication is handled with django-allauth by handling login and signup, additionally userprofiles are autocreated upon user registration.

 III.
-A review model was created for the product app for showing in detailed product view,
-and the questions and answers models are in the FAQ app for use in faq.html.
+A review model was created for the product app for showing in detailed product view, and the questions and answers models are in the FAQ app for use in faq.html.
 Questions can be posted by any authenticated user, and will be publicly posted, answers must be posted by admin.

 IV.
 An authenticated user can add a review for any product, and he can edit or delete the review after posting it

-V. The Boutique Ado project that was created in the previous Code institute module is the groundwork of this page,
-some apps that came along have survived the transition with little to no changes, such as the bag app and the checkout page,
-which only needed some adaptation for links and changes to match changes in the user profile, which have some fields different from the boutique ado project.
+V. The Boutique Ado project that I made in the previous Code institute module is the groundwork of this page, some apps that came along have made the transition with little to no changes, such as the bag app and the checkout page, which only needed some adaptation for links and changes to match other changes in the userprofile, which have some fields different from the boutique ado project.

 VI.
-A Contact Page is with emailJS backend is implemented for contact with admin directly for different concerns.
+A Contact Page with emailJS backend is implemented for contact with admin directly for different concerns.

 VII.
 A technically simple About page was added to provide some background on the people behind the page.

 VIII.
-Separated navigation buttons for product categories have been made into 4 large buttons below the fixed navbar,
-some advanced styling was made for the purpose, otherwise the four categories would have been added to a simple dropdown menu in the regular navbar.
+Separated navigation buttons for product categories have been made into 4 large buttons below the fixed navbar, some advanced styling was made for the purpose, otherwise the four categories would have been a simple dropdown menu in the navbar.

 IX.
-A general Shop button was added to navbar to provide for a non-contextual browsing of all products mixed.
+A general Shop button was added to navbar to provide for a non-contextual browsing of all mixed products, this feels a little superfluous with so few products in the store at this point, and after all the work I put into the styled category buttons, but I decided to keep it.

-X. An admin button link was added to the navbar that shows only if logged in as admin.
+X. An admin button link was added to the navbar that shows only if logged in as superuser.
-I implemented this after I learned the trick {% url 'admin:index' %} which will show the admin index subpath.
+I implemented this after I learned the trick {% url 'admin:index' %} which will link to the admin index subpath.

 XI.
-I searched for good matching fonts on google, and found Merriweather and Montserrat, which look nice for my purpose.
+I searched for good matching fonts on google, and found Merriweather and Montserrat, which looks nice for my purpose.
-Although I misspelled Montserrat for Montferrat several times during my development, even Merriweather sometimes got mixed up in memory as Merryweather.
+However I came to like Montserrat so much that I used it everywhere and decided to drop out Merriweather in the end.

 XII.
-Colors used in this web project are white #ffffff, black #000000, and a very light pink #f0d4e8.
+Colors used in this web project are white #ffffff, a very dark blue #212529 for backgrounds, and a gold color #d1a000.
-For my buttons categories I had slight contrast issues so I settled with 'burlywood' #deb887 for overlying text and a
-strong pink-purple #800080 for a hover effect on a button and a box-shadow.
+For my buttons categories I had slight contrast issues so I settled with 'burlywood' #deb887 for overlying text and the gold #d1a000 for a hover effect on a button and a box-shadow.
-In all my Code Institute projects since the beginning of learning css I have come to like the ease of using linear-gradients to add some easy transitions over the page,
-on this website I use only a few linear-gradients to provide soft pink into new content sections of the page.

 XIII.
 The Africa Hab Logo was made in [Sketchpad](https://sketch.io/sketchpad/) and I use it in the left side of the navbar.
 It acts as a 'Home' button.

 XIIII.
-The Africa Hab icon was made in [Sketchpad](https://sketch.io/sketchpad/) by cutting the continent from the logo and converting it with a free online converter
+The Africa Hab Icon was made in [Sketchpad](https://sketch.io/sketchpad/) by cutting the continent from the logo and converting it with a free online converter

 <a href="#TableContents">Back to Table of Contents</a>